SSPW/ERLTSpeaker/Generic/GettingStarted.md

 Before You Start
 ----------------
 Make sure you are using one of the supported platforms previously listed.
 Make sure your device is on the same network as the EasyRaceLapTimer raspberry pi.
-Make sure you can load the Monitor tab of the EasyRaceLapTimer webserver, (http://192.168.42.1/monitor for default image and wifi setup).
-Make sure you are getting updates when transponders pass the sensor array.
+Make sure you can browse the Monitor tab of the EasyRaceLapTimer webserver, (http://192.168.42.1/monitor for default image and wifi setup).
+Make sure you are the monitor tabupdates when transponders pass the sensor array or a new race session is created.

 Installation
 ------------